My Approach

 Specialization

-I have worked extensively with Asian American adult children of immigrants who experience painful conflicts within their family of origin that lead to separation, emotional distance, deep resentment or estrangement.
-We speak about the role of cultural expectations and beliefs, parental pressures, gender and sexuality, silence and shame around mental illness, and intergenerational trauma.
+In therapy we speak about the role of cultural expectations and beliefs, parental pressures, gender and sexuality, silence and shame around mental illness, and intergenerational trauma.
 We examine the impact of these early relationships on how you relate to others and yourself.

 Other Specialties: